Christophe-Junier/pipplet-interview-homework/README.md

   $ docker run --rm -it -v $(pwd):/pipplet -p 3000:3000 pipplet-interview
   ```

-- 3: Connect on the app
+- 3: Connect on the app (use a new terminal tab)

   ```
   $ docker run --rm -it -v $(pwd):/pipplet pipplet-interview bash